vuestorefront/vue-storefront/packages/core/docs/general/context.md

 The `tag` in the configuration is sort of identifier what will be used as a context key.

-Inside of `onSetup` function you can put a creation of the connection or anything else that's needed for preparing an api connection - remember, onSetup must always return the `client` and `config`.
+Inside of `onSetup` function you can put the creation of the connection or anything else that's needed for preparing an API connection - remember, `onSetup` must always return the `client` and `config`.

 ## API client usage